Viasil Reviews: The natural performance enhancer for you?

 Rating: 6 / 10

-Without a statistically significant study available looking at Viasil’s specific combination of ingredients, our measure of its potential efficacy has to come from elsewhere.
-Specifically, we examined the available research regarding all of its main ingredients, looking at things like the doses used in any studies that found efficacy and examining study methods, margins of error, and potential bias or conflicts of interest.
+Because no statistically significant study has looked at Viasil’s specific combination of ingredients, our measure of its potential efficacy has to come from elsewhere.
+Specifically, we examined the available research regarding all of its main ingredients, focusing on factors such as study methods, margins of error, potential biases or conflicts, and the doses used in positive studies.

 Central to Viasil’s formula is a combination of pomegranate and sweet orange extracts made by the BioActor pharmaceutical company and going by the brand name Actiful.
 The combination was developed with older patients in mind as a potential source of increased energy.
-A white paper on the product points to a handful of studies linking its ingredients with improved physical performance in active, trained subjects, as well as improved blood flow in overweight subjects.
+A white paper on the product points to a handful of studies linking its ingredients with improved physical performance in active, trained subjects, as well as demonstrating a mechanism that may improve blood flow in overweight subjects.
 The latter effect may be attributed to a particular citrus polyphenol that can stimulate the production of nitric oxide, at least according to a 2011 study.

-Viasil’s other ingredients appear mostly as reasonably potent extracts that bring what look like small amounts closer to what the product’s competitors provide.
-But those doses are still on the low side.
-Compare Viasil’s 400mg (20mg of a 20:1 extract) to Performer 8’s 6,000mg of ginseng, and the difference is clear.
-The weakest dose, however, is the ingredient with the most promising research behind it.
-Viasil only provides you with 1.5mg of zinc picolinate.
-Other companies deliver 30-50mg of zinc (Male Extra: 45mg; Max Performer: 24mg) as part of ingredient lists that are more comprehensive.
+Most of Viasil’s other ingredients are extracts.
+When you compare their potency to competing products and studies that use whole-ingredient powders (not extracts), the doses get closer to something useful but are still on the low side.
+Compare Viasil’s 400mg (20mg of a 20:1 extract) of ginseng to the 6,000mg you find in Performer 8, and the difference is clear.
+The weakest dose, however, concerns the ingredient with the most promising research behind it: zinc picolinate.
+Viasil provides only 1.5mg of zinc picolinate, whereas other products deliver 20-50mg (Male Extra: 45mg; Max Performer: 24mg) as part of ingredient lists that are more comprehensive.

 Safety